turingschool/md_launch_curriculum/Mod0/TechnicalDay1.md

 # How Humans make Decisions and What That Means for Programming

 This is an introduction designed to get you looking at code, getting familiar with syntax, and starting to think like a developer.
 The expectation is that you will NOT master any topics today!
+We will be covering these topics in much more detail in Mod1.

 ## Decision Making, and Why It Matters